ortutay/decloud/README.md

 * **deny**
 * **min-fee**
 * **rate-limit**: limit the number of queries per second allowed
+* To be determined: policy commands for handling defered payments
+* To be determined: additional policy commands

 Service and method specific configuration may also be supported.